 Brother Shepherds, you are not alone in the work of shepherd care.
 You have a Shepherd of your soul (1 Peter 2:25).
 He has died to have you.
 He is the Good Shepherd.
 He will not let you go (John 10:14-15, 27-30).
 I pray that the Lord Jesus, the great Shepherd of the sheep, will restore your soul today.
 May He cause you to look to Him.

-If you are struggling, you can contact me at the “Letters to the Editor” page.
+If you are struggling, you can contact me at the “Contacts” page.
 I would love to be an encouragement to you.
 Look to the great Shepherd of the sheep, and may he restore your soul.

 I pray for my brother shepherds.
 Many of them will face the Monday blues today.
 Please restore their weary and wounded souls.
 Build them up with the Word of Your grace.
 The Lord Jesus has died for them.
 He owns them.
 He holds them in His hand.
 May they find rest in Him, the Shepherd of their souls.